The Derivational Complexity Induced by the Dependency Pair Method: Dependency Pairs and Complexity

-The main factor of the exponentially faster growth of $\depth{t_n}$ compared to the height of $G$ is the difference between the height of $G$ and the size of $G$ (which is linearly related to $\depth{t_n}$).
+The main factor of the exponentially faster growth of $\depth{t_n}$ compared to the maximal height of all trees in $G$ is the difference between that maximal height and the size of $G$ (which is linearly related to $\depth{t_n}$).
 This becomes apparent in our next example, where $G$ is a full binary tree.